FACTBOX-Timeline of China's attempts to prevent stock market meltdown

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SHANGHAI Aug 28 The Chinese government has taken unprecedented steps since late June to stave off a crash in its stock markets, which have plunged 38 percent since mid-June on concerns over the slowing economy and an unexpected devaluation of the yuan in mid-August.
+SHANGHAI, Sept 8 The Chinese government has taken unprecedented steps to stave off a crash in its stock markets, which have plunged since mid-June on concerns over the slowing economy and an unexpected devaluation of the yuan in mid-August.

 Following is the timeline of interventions, announcements and rumours.
-For market reports, please click
+For China market reports, please click.

-** June 27 (Saturday) - The People's Bank of China (PBOC), the central bank, cuts interest rates and trims banks' required reserve ratios (RRR) in a move widely interpreted as mainly a step to support the slumping stock market.

 ** June 29 - The state-backed provider of margin financing, China Securities Finance Corp, publicly says that the risk of margin trading is controllable and margin calls are relatively small.